-Taiwan vice president is 'troublemaker', says Beijing
+Taiwan VP a 'troublemaker' for US visit: Beijing

 China has called Taiwan's vice president William Lai a "troublemaker" for his ongoing visit to the US.

-Mr Lai is considered the frontrunner in next year's presidential elections, which will take place in January.
+Taiwan says Beijing will probably conduct military drills near the island this week.
+The last visit by a US lawmaker to the island - in August 2022 - saw China launch its largest ever military exercises in the seas around Taiwan.
+Then in April this year, Beijing again conducted military drills in response to a meeting between Taiwanese president Tsai Ing-wen and US House Speaker Kevin McCarthy in California.

-Taiwan says Beijing will likely conduct military drills near the island this week in a bid to intimidate voters.
+Mr Lai's visit comes at a low point in US-China relations, with Taiwan emerging as the biggest flashpoint.

-Mr Lai, 63, is officially on a transit stop in the US, whilst on his way to Paraguay to attend the inauguration ceremony of its new president.
+The 63-year-old vice president is officially transiting through the US on his way to Paraguay where he will attend the inauguration ceremony of its new president.
 The South American nation is one of only 13 countries to have formal ties with Taiwan.

 The presidential candidate of the ruling Democratic Progressive Party (DPP) was in New York and San Francisco over the weekend, where he gave a speech pledging to protect Taiwan's sovereignty in the face of "authoritarianism".